-In addition, to ensure that Loudoun County's tremendous potential is not diminished, the Chamber opposes arbitrary efforts to limit or suspend growth and economic development.
+The Chamber opposes arbitrary efforts to limit or suspend growth and economic development.
 The Chamber urges elected officials to be mindful that excessive and inconsistent restrictions placed on new business development or expansion that do not contribute materially to improving the quality and effectiveness of that development send a negative signal to prospective and existing businesses considering our County as a place to locate and expand.
 The Chamber supports adherence to all commitments made in the course of any economic development negotiations by both government and the business.